 Exo Exo, Paris

-For this new edition of ART-O-RAMA, artist Gaspar Willmann is designing EXO EXO’s gallery stand as model home.
+EXO EXO’s gallery stand has been designed by Gaspar Willmann as a model home.
 The cut-out walls are reminiscent of well-known video games simulating life.

 In one of the walls, a window is paradoxically open to the interior.
 Behind, a white, middle-aged man could be a somewhat voyeuristic and intrusive neighbor attempting to call out to us.
 The elements that make up the living room belong to the vocabulary of déjà vu: a coffee table, a sofa topped with two or three paintings.
 The very motifs of the paintings remind us of generic images: a landscape, a sunset, a still life.
 If it isn’t referring to Art History, it is referring to the collective image-bank of billboards.